kubeflow/website/content/docs/started/getting-started-k8s.md

     1. Restart the Dex deployment, by doing one of the following:
         * Force recreation, by deleting the Dex deployment's Pod(s).
+          * `kubectl delete pods -n kubeflow -l app=dex`
         * Trigger a rolling update, by adding/updating a label on the PodTemplate of the Dex deployment.
+          * `kubectl edit deployment dex -n kubeflow` will open the Dex deployment in a text editor.
+          * Add or update a label on the PodTemplate.
+          * Save the deployment to trigger a rolling update.

 ### Delete Kubeflow